OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 ```
 .. figure:: image1.png

-   This is the caption of the figure (a simple paragraph).
+   This is the caption of the figure.
 ```
 **Note:** it is important that there is a line-break between the image and the caption, and that there is a space before the caption.